artefactual/atom-docs/user-manual/administer/settings.rst

 To allow for more records to be loaded initially, and with each subsequent click of the "More" button, an :term:`administrator` can adjust this "Items per page" value.
 The minimum value is 10, and the maximum value that can be set is 1,000.

+The behavior is similar for the :term:`hierarchy browser`, though instead of affecting the number of :term:`children <child record>` loaded below the top-level :term:`archival description`, here the setting will determine how many top-level descriptions are loaded in the initial view.
+See :ref:`browse-hierarchy-browser` for more information.

 :ref:`Back to top <settings>`